 Where The Bald Eagles Soar

-Squamish will soon be hosting one of the largest congregations of wintering bald eagles in North America.
-Every year between the months of November and January, Squamish is the home of the wintering bald eagle; the annual return of the spawning salmon heralds the annual return of the eagle.
+Each year Squamish plays host to one of the largest congregations of wintering bald eagles in North America between the months of November and January.
+Squamish is home to hundreds of the wintering bald eagles; and the annual return of the spawning salmon signals the return of the eagles to Squamish.
 The Squamish River watershed provides not only food but also security, in the form of roosting and perching trees, allowing for spectacular eagle viewing opportunities.

 Peak bald eagle viewing is from mid-December to mid-January.
 The main "Eagle Run Park" viewing facility is located on the municipal dyke, across from the Easter Seal Camp on Government Road in Brackendale.
 Exit Highway 99 at Mamquam Road and head north on Government Road to the bald eagle viewing area.
 An interpretive display explains the eagles and salmon life cycle.